Austin Ghost Tours was invited to be part of a paranormal Q&A at Pioneer Farms

 In October of 2020, as the world was first feeling somewhat comfortable emerging back into a post-pandemic existence, Austin Ghost Tours was invited to be part of a paranormal Q&A at Pioneer Farms in North Austin.
 It’s a living history farm containing a great number of buildings that have been moved there as exhibitions of Austin’s history, but some of the destinations there date back to the 1840’s and, in the case of the Tonkawa Native American Encampment, long preceded even those early Texas settlers.

 In talking with some of the other presenters who took part in the panel, I’ll admit I engaged in a little bit of “one-upmanship.”
 First of all, everyone else on the panel was male, and I just got this whiff of gender bias, as though women have more to prove in the field of paranormal research.
-(Let’s just say I resonated with that all-female Ghostbusters film.)
+(Let’s just say I resonated with that all-females on the Ghostbusters film.)
 Plus, our investigation style is a little different than most, and almost directly opposite of what is seen on popular paranormal cable TV shows.
 Austin Ghost Tours doesn’t believe in all-nighters, we never endanger guests by investigating in total darkness, and we’ve never felt the need to have an exorcist on staff.
 Go figure.

 Using a SLS